ids-s1-21/project-team/README.md

 training, whilst creating a recipe and workflow, and was able to derive the R squared and RMSE values for testing and training data, which we found to be relatively similar.
-Both the R squared and RMSE value is similar for both training and testing data.
+Both the R squared and RMSE value is similar for both training and testing data, where both R squared values were relatively high at around 0.91 and RMSE values were relatively low at around 0.45.

 Here is the mathematical equation that we derived from the model:
 *y* = *e*<sup>6.81</sup>*x*<sup>1.51</sup>